TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 6/Job 6.7.md

 ---

-My soul refuseth to touch [them] ; They are as loathsome food to me.
+My soul refuses to touch them.
+They are as loathsome food to me.